plone/training/docs/volto-customization/custom_block.md

 export default Edit;
 ```

-5. **Add css for the Block:** In your Volto project , inside src add "theme" folder and create "weather.scss" for adding style to your "Weather Block"
+5. **Add css for the Block:** In your Volto project , inside src add "theme" folder and create "weather.less" for adding style to your "Weather Block"

 ```less
 // Variables